codecalypse/ruetris/README.md

 bigger as simple functions, so please be indulgent and hold that in mind.
 Neverless I enjoyed the challange.

 Usage:
-1) Create the enviroment with the yml-file: conda env create --file=env.yaml
+1) Create the enviroment with the yml-file: conda env create -f env.yml
 2) Aktivate the enviroment
 3) cd into the Folder
 4) Open the train.py file to change hyperparameters